yzhong2/VARI_CodeTesting/README.md

 # Running the tests
-Open "vcfMain.R" file and modify the variable 'fName' into the location of the file coding_challenge_final.vcf in your system. change the variable 'oFile' into the file name that you want to name for the output of the program in your system. change the variable 'odir' into the directory name where you want to put the output file in your system.
+Open "vcfMain.R" file and modify the variable 'fName' into the location of the file coding_challenge_final.vcf in your system. change the variable 'oFile' into the file name that you want to name for the output of the program in your system.
+Change the variable 'odir' into the directory name where you want to put the output file in your system.
-Open one R section to run the commands in vcfMain.R using interactive mode after the modification
+Open one R section to run the commands in vcfMain.R using interactive mode after above modification

 # Authors
 Yi Zhong.
 Ph.D